 Videos can be a powerful tool to show how amazing your products or services are.
 Video can also lead directly to sales.
 Studies show that 74% of users who watched an explainer video about a product subsequently bought it.
 Videos don’t have to be perfect, the content it’s what matters.

 The best place for videos is above the fold, where users can see the video and choose to play it (unless the video is auto-play).

 How it works

-In this section you have to give an explanation about how your product or service works.
+In this section, you have to give an explanation about how your product or service works.
 This section can be as long as you want.
-Sometimes it’s hard to explain the purpose of your service or product in a paragraph, in that case you can use a video tutorial, it’ll be easier to understand for your visitors.
+Sometimes it’s hard to explain the purpose of your service or product in a paragraph, in that case, you can use a video tutorial, and it’ll be easier to understand for your visitors.

-This section could be after you explain how you product or serve works.
+This section could be after you explain how your product or service works.
 You can also use icons to strengthen your benefits.

 Call to action

-Social evidence are a powerful persuasive features in conversion optimization.
-It’s about sharing the experience of other users who already have bought, consumed, take part what you’re offering.
+Social evidence is a powerful persuasive feature in conversion optimization.
+It’s about sharing the experience of other users who already have bought, consumed, and taken part in what you’re offering.
 Usually, testimonials are placed closer to the end.
-For many leads it’s easier to become a consumer if they see that others have already done it before.
+For many leads, it’s easier to become a consumer if they see that others have already done it before.